itssme/cs-tournament-manager/readme.md

 ## Multiple Game Hosts

+Set the following environment variables in the slave docker-compose file for the csgo_manager:

 + Change the following ENV Variables on slave game hosts:
 + `MASTER`=1: Set this ENV var to 0 on all game hosts except one.
 + `MASTER_IP`="127.0.0.1": The IP of the master server (the one that runs the database etc.)
 + `DB_HOST`="db": IP/ Hostname of the database host (this should be set to the same as MASTER_IP on slaves)

+Set this on the slaves and the master:
 + `EXTERNAL_IP`="127.0.0.1": The external IP of the game host (the one that is used to connect to the csgo servers).

+Connect to the master on port :8080 and login to adminer.
+The username and database is "postgres", for the password see the env variables below "Securing the API".

 ## Securing the API